Business Name: Everything You Need to Know

 Free State Name Check

 Until your business name is officially approved and filed with the state, the name can still be secured by another business.
 Check for a free state name check online with a simple Google search with your state.

 If you need help with your business name, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.